 The first part of the GED Math test comes with 5 questions and the second part contains 41 questions.
 You will find the following question types on the math subtests and our free practice tests include all of these answer types:

 - Multiple-choice – is the most common question type.
-You’ll be asked to select the correct or best answer out usually 4/5 possible options.
+You’ll be asked to select the correct or best answer out of usually 4/5 possible options.
+Thoroughly understanding math is also crucial for success on the GED Science module.

 - Multiple-select – with this sort of question, you’ll have to select all the correct answer options out of several choices.
 Rather than just having one correct answer choice, there may be several correct answer options.

-- Hotspot – these are like drag-and-drop questions but have just one “hot” area that must be selected, the “hotspot”.
+- Hotspot – these are like draggable questions but have just one “hot” area that must be selected, the “hotspot”.

 - Fill-in-the-blank – this question type asks you to type your answer into space after a question or into a space in a sentence.
 In the GED Math test, the answer is usually numerical but sometimes you are asked to write a word or a short phrase.